Categories

 Reliable Rechargeable Convenience

-The rechargeable battery system eliminates disposable batteries and supports all-day wear.
+The rechargeable battery system eliminates the need for disposable batteries.

 Strong Connectivity Features